Courtroom Skills for Healthcare Professionals

 How Can Courtroom Skills Training Help You?

 The Courtroom Skills training course prepares you for giving evidence as a witness.
-It is an intensive, highly practical and experiential form of giving evidence training, designed especially for healthcare professionals, although it can be adapted to meet the needs of particular organisations or individuals.
-The course will help you if you need to give either evidence as a professional witness, expert witness, or both, in court or at a tribunal or hearing.
+It is an intensive, highly practical and experiential form of giving evidence training, designed especially for healthcare professionals.
+It can also be adapted to meet the needs of particular organisations or individuals.
+The course is helpful to those individuals who need to give evidence either as a professional witness, expert witness or both, in court or at a tribunal hearing.

 You will learn how to prepare to give evidence, and to make the right impression from the start .
-You’ll understand the importance of being familiar with the evidence to be presented and how to explain and justify investigative decisions or expert opinions under cross-examination.
+You will understand the importance of being familiar with the evidence to be presented and how to explain and justify investigative decisions or expert opinions under cross-examination.

 He is a member and Panel Chair of the Disciplinary Committees of the Academy of Experts and the Chartered Institute of Public Finance and Accountancy and also sits on four police misconduct panels.
 Michael is an experienced trainer and acknowledged expert in medico-legal issues.
 He was formerly the Course Director of the BSc (Hons) Forensic Science and Criminal Investigation degree programme at the University of Central Lancashire, where he developed and presented a post-graduate module on expert witnesses.

-He presently conducts training for Sancus Solutions,the Academy of Experts and the Royal Institution of Chartered Surveyors (RICS).
-He regularly conducts courtroom skills courses for a variety of diverse organisations, including the Lancashire Police Advanced Road Death Investigators’ Course, Social Services and Trading Standards departments, the RAF Police, the Police Service of Northern Ireland, the Labour, Rating & Valuations and Trading Standards Departments in Hong Kong,the Hong Kong Police Bomb Squad and RICS in Australia, Singapore and Malaysia.
+He presently conducts training for Sancus Solutions, the Academy of Experts and the Royal Institution of Chartered Surveyors (RICS).
+He regularly conducts courtroom skills courses for a variety of diverse organisations, including the Lancashire Police Advanced Road Death Investigators’ Course, Social Services, Trading Standards departments, the RAF Police, the Police Service of Northern Ireland, the Labour, Rating & Valuations and Trading Standards Departments in Hong Kong ,the Hong Kong Police Bomb Squad and RICS in Australia, Singapore and Malaysia.
 In recognition of his interest and experience in healthcare regulation, in 2011, Michael was invited to become a Fellow of the Royal Society of Medicine.

 What Does Courtroom Skills Training Cover?

 The day starts with removing the mystique which can surround courtroom processes.
-You’ll learn about the various roles of everyone involved as well as how to take the oath and deal with cross-examinations.
+You will learn about the various roles of everyone involved as well as how to take the oath and deal with cross-examinations.
 Other areas covered include: